-For instance, think about the stakeholders and answer the question, “how will this impact me”?
+For instance, think about the stakeholders and answer the question, “How will this change impact me”?

 Once you can answer that question, you can address any issues impacting possible resistance to what you are trying to do.

-The more effective you can be in answering those questions, the easier it will be for people to embrace the change.
+The more effectively you can answer those questions.
+The easier it will be for people to embrace change.

 One of the biggest mistakes organizations make when rolling out change initiatives is announcing the change and then going silent.

-People get comfortable, set in their ways and it is often difficult for them to accept a change unless they understand the reasons behind these important decisions.
+People get comfortable and set in their ways, and it is often difficult for them to accept a change unless they understand the reasons behind these important decisions.

 However, stakeholders need to understand the “why” so they can accept and support the change initiative.